Unbiased estimators for random design regression: Loss bound for an unbiased estimator

 The standard solution for avoiding the case when the examples have drastically different leverage scores is to replace the input distribution with the leverage score distribution $\lev$.
 If the $k$ points are sampled i.i.d.\ from $\lev^k$ then it is known how to construct a \textit{biased} estimator which satisfies the $1+\epsilon$ loss bound for size $k=O(d\log d+d/\epsilon)$.
-In the below result we use a sampling distribution consisting of a size $d$ volume-rescaled sample and a leverage score sample of size $k-d$, i.e. the $k$ points are drawn from $\vsdx\!\cdot \lev^{k-d}$ to achieve both unbiasedness and the loss bound with sample size $k=O(d\log d+d/\epsilon)$.
-The key challenge in the proof involves accounting for the negative dependence between the samples drawn by volume-rescaled sampling.
-We use $l_\x=\x^\top\sigd^{-1}\x$ to denote the leverage score of point $\x$.
+In the below result we use a sampling distribution consisting of a size $d$ volume-rescaled sample and a leverage score sample of size $k-d$, i.e., the $k$ points are drawn from $\vsdx\!\cdot \lev^{k-d}$ to achieve both unbiasedness and the loss bound with sample size $k=O(d\log d+d/\epsilon)$.
+The proof is broken down into two parts.
+The first part shows that the loss bound holds when conditioned on a high probability event which indicates when the leverage score sample is sufficiently well conditioned.
+This part follows similarly to the standard analysis of leverage score sampling, except we must additionally account for the negative dependence between the samples drawn by volume-rescaled sampling.
+The second part of the proof analyzes the expected loss when the high probability event fails.
+Here, standard analysis fails, and to address this, we use a novel decomposition of the loss, relying on an expectation inequality for volume-rescaled sampling (Lemma \ref{l:decorrelation}), which is potentially of independent interest.
+In what follows, we use $l_\x=\x^\top\sigd^{-1}\x$ to denote the leverage score of point $\x$. \begin{theorem} Let $\dx$ be a $d$-variate distribution.
+For any $\epsilon >0$, there is $k=O(d\log d+d/\epsilon)$ such that for any $D_{{\cal Y}|\x}$, if we sample $\Xb\sim \vsdx\!\cdot \lev^{k-d}$ and $\yb_i\sim D_{{\cal Y}|\x=\xbb_i}$ then the estimator $\wbh = \argmin_\w \sum_{i=1}^k \frac1{l_{\xbb_i}}(\xbb_i^\top\w - \yb_i)^2$ satisfies: